Biodiversity Offsetting Law and Policy workshop on June 8, 2015 by Ontario Nature (Canada)

 The latest issue of Mission Économie de la Biodiversité’s “BIODIV’2050″ (No. 6 – April 2015) is out.
 Among others, this includes an article on biodiversity offsets entitled “Thinking out the appropriate frameworks: biodiversity offsets and safeguards”.
 The article highlights the importance … Continue reading

 Today is another BBOP webinar being held.
 This time the topic is: “The Cross Sector Biodiversity Initiative Mitigation Hierarchy Guide”.
-Mark Johnston (the current Chair of CSBI) will present the current work plan and activities of CSBI and provide details on the … Continue reading
+Mark Johnston (the current Chair of CSBI) will present the current work plan and activities of CSBI and provide details on … Continue reading

 Carsten Mann and Arno Simons have published a new paper entitled “Local emergence and international developments of conservation trading systems: innovation dynamics and related problems” in Environmental Conservation (2014).
 You can read the full article on the Journal website (pay-walled).
 For more … Continue reading